canonical/observability/decision-records/2025-03-17--otelcol-arbitrary-config-adr.md

 ```

-On the other hand of we need to add `extensions` we may execute:
+On the other hand if we need to add `extensions` we may execute:

 ```shell
 juju config otel-col extensions_file='@path/to/extensions-config.yaml'